 Address: https://maps.app.goo.gl/Hr5GucwU8RU8wmJg9

-Queuing time to eat is about 10-15 minutes, during this time you can choose your own food from the menu placed outside the restaurant.
+The queuing time is about 10-15 minutes, and during this time, you can browse the menu placed outside the restaurant to choose your meal.

-There are 2 types of ramen broth that you can choose from: traditional shoyu ramen (right) and traditional ramen with less salty broth (recommend to try this one).
+There are two types of ramen broth to choose from: the traditional shoyu ramen (on the right) and the traditional ramen with a less salty broth (I recommend giving this one a try).

 • Day 2: